chnm/datascribe-site/content/getstarted/index.md

     - If you were working with an address book, you might want each contact to be a record - a row in the final export.
 Not all sources will be this straightforward.
 - What information do you need or want to capture from each kind of item and for each kind of record?

+The following articles and tutorials can help you think through these decisions.

+- Greta Swain, ["Deploying datascribe to create a new dataset for American Religious History,"](https://religiousecologies.org/blog/deploying-datascribe-to-create-a-new-dataset-for-american-religious-history/) *American Religious Ecologies* (blog), April 16, 2021.

 ## Creating Omeka S resources

 DataScribe works with the items and items sets in your Omeka S install.
 You will build datasets using item sets, and these datasets will be made up of items.